fredotran/traffic-sign-detector-yolov4/README.md

 ### **Local version** :

-Before all, you'll first need to install and setup [OpenCV with a GPU back-end](https://medium.com/analytics-vidhya/build-opencv-from-source-with-cuda-for-gpu-access-on-windows-5cd0ce2b9b37), as we will need [OpenCV DNN](https://docs.opencv.org/master/d2/d58/tutorial_table_of_content_dnn.html) module : this is **mandatory**.
+Before all, you'll first need to install and setup [OpenCV with a GPU back-end](https://medium.com/analytics-vidhya/build-opencv-from-source-with-cuda-for-gpu-access-on-windows-5cd0ce2b9b37), as we will need [OpenCV DNN GPU-enabled](https://learnopencv.com/how-to-use-opencv-dnn-module-with-nvidia-gpu-on-windows/) module : this is **mandatory**.

 * **If you want to train your own model** for this detection task you can do it as following :
 After the OpenCV installation in the root folder containing your `traffic-signs-detection` folder, you'll have to install and compile **[the darknet YoloV4](https://github.com/AlexeyAB/darknet)** algorithm in your workspace by doing these setups tutorial : [if you want to use cmake](https://github.com/AlexeyAB/darknet#how-to-compile-on-windows-using-cmake), and this one [if you want to use vcpkg](https://github.com/AlexeyAB/darknet#how-to-compile-on-windows-using-vcpkg).
 All the steps to setup and train your custom model are very well explained in [AlexeyAB repository](https://github.com/AlexeyAB/darknet) so I will not going in details here.
 The `backup` folder generated will store your trained weights.